 How to make friends at university

-Making friends is one of the main things students worry about when they first arrive at university, but believe us, it's much easier than you'd think.
-Here are a whole bunch of ways you can do it.
+Making friends is one of the biggest worries for a lot of freshers, but it's so much easier than you might think (we promise).
+Here are a whole bunch of ideas you can try.

 Every new student worries about making friends at university – fact.
 And while it's true that everyone is in the same boat, we also understand that not every boat is exactly the same.

-So whether you're living at home or moving away, whether you're a big fan of nights out or not interested in drinking at all, we've got tips on how to make friends to suit every student.
+So whether you're living at home or moving away, or a big fan of nights out or not interested in drinking at all, we've got tips on how to make friends to suit every student.

 Join Facebook groups

-It might take a bit of detective work, but there's bound to be Facebook groups for your course, halls or university in general - all of which are a great way of introducing yourself to people before you even get to uni.
+It might take a bit of detective work, but there are bound to be groups for your course, halls or university in general – all of which are a great way of introducing yourself to people before you even get to uni.

-Don't become too much of a Facebook stalker, but comment on relevant posts, DM people or add them as friends as you see appropriate.
-At the very least, you'll have some friendly faces who you can recognise when you arrive.
+Don't become too much of a Facebook stalker, but comment on relevant posts, message people or add them as friends as you see appropriate.
+At the very least, there'll be some familiar faces at uni when you arrive.

-While you're at it, don't forget to join the Save the Student Facebook group for tips and advice from current and former students on everything from the best student bank accounts to the best restaurant deals.
+While you're at it, don't forget to join the Save the Student Facebook group for tips and advice from current and former students.
+You'll be able to find out everything from the best student bank accounts to the best restaurant deals.

 Pack the right things

-You've probably got loads of things on your university packing list, but there are a couple of things you should take that might help you make a few friends when you arrive.
+You've probably got loads of things on your university packing list, but there are a couple of things you can take which will help you make a few friends when you arrive.

 You should definitely take a doorstop with you – keeping your door open is super important for meeting and making friends with your new flatmates.

-When you first meet your new flatmates, it can be difficult to know where to begin - but offering to help them move their stuff alleviates some of that awkward small talk.
+When you first meet them, it might feel a bit difficult to know where to begin – but offering to help them move their stuff alleviates some of that awkward small talk.

-Having something practical to do will help you both feel more relaxed, and in the process of moving their stuff, you could spot a common interest you both have (without being too nosy, of course).
+Having something practical to do will help you both feel more relaxed, and in the process of moving their stuff, you could spot a common interest you both have.

 Keep your door open